 - Three-dimensional conformal radiation therapy (3-D CRT): In this type of treatment, a computer is used to create a 3-D picture of the tumor to conform or match the radiation beam to the shape of the tumor.
-Multiple radiation beams are aimed at the tumor from different angles, sparing normal tissue as much as possible.
+Many radiation beams are aimed at the tumor from different angles, sparing normal tissue as much as possible.